Alaska and the Arctic: Native Stories

 Illustration of storyteller dancing

-Journey up to the Arctic region!
-Whether you are reading about the magic of the northern lights or the traditional stories of the Inuit people, you are sure to find topics that engage readers of all ages.
-A number of the books are written by beloved Inuit storyteller Michael Kusugak, who grew up in Nunavut, Canada and has found exciting ways to bring his own memories and grandmother's stories to life for children.
+Journey to the Arctic!
+Whether you are reading about the Northern Lights or Inuit folk tales, you will find topics that engage readers of all ages.
+A number of the books are written by beloved Inuit storyteller Michael Kusugak, who grew up in Nunavut, Canada.
+For related titles, see Alaska and the Arctic: Non-fiction Books.

 Arctic Memories